TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 - Progress reporting at file and batch levels
 - Memory-efficient streaming for large files

-### Deployment
+### Deployment - "ZERO INSTALLATION ARCHITECTURE"
-- Single executable with embedded dependencies for direct download distribution
+- **NO INSTALLER APPROACH**: Cross-platform single executables with embedded dependencies - simply **unzip and run** on any supported platform
-- Fully portable application design (no installation required, runs from any location)
+- **Complete Portability**: Fully portable application design requiring no installation, administrative privileges, or system modifications
-- GitHub releases with compiled binaries and source code bundles
+- **Multi-Platform Distribution**: GitHub releases with compiled binaries (Windows .exe, macOS .app, Linux binaries, WebAssembly) and source code bundles
-- Self-contained deployment with all dependencies included (.NET runtime embedded)
+- **Self-Contained Packages**: All dependencies included with embedded .NET runtime for each platform - no external runtime requirements
-- Support for USB drives, network shares, and removable media
+- **Universal Media Support**: Support for USB drives, network shares, and removable media across all operating systems
-- Zero registry footprint and no system modifications
+- **Zero System Footprint**: No system registry/preferences modifications and no system changes on any platform
-- Portable configuration and data storage relative to application directory
+- **Relative Path Architecture**: Portable configuration and data storage relative to the application directory using cross-platform file system APIs

 ### Documentation & Knowledge Management
 - **Comprehensive API Documentation**: OpenAPI 3.0 specification with interactive examples